Jonathan Frakes: After Star Trek

 Frakes hosted The Paranormal Borderline, a short-lived television series on UPN, which dealt with the paranormal and mysterious happenings and creatures.
 In one episode, Frakes presented an interview of reporter Yolanda Gaskins with veteran astronaut Gordon Cooper, where they discussed the possibility of aliens having visited Earth in the past.
-He hosted seasons 2 through 4 of Beyond Belief: Fact or Fiction, which also dealt with the paranormal world.
+He hosted seasons 2 through 6 of Beyond Belief: Fact or Fiction, which also dealt with the paranormal world.

-Frakes and Francis appeared together in Lois & Clark in the episode "Don't Tug on Superman's Cape" as a creepily too-good-to-be-true couple.
+Frakes and Francis appeared together in Lois & Clark: The New Adventures of Superman in the episode "Don't Tug on Superman's Cape" as creepily too-good-to-be-true couple, Tim & Amber Lake.
 He narrated the History Channel's That's Impossible.

 In addition to Roswell, Frakes has directed episodes of Leverage, Castle, NCIS: Los Angeles, Burn Notice, Falling Skies and most recently Marvel's Agents of S.H.I.E.L.D., Switched at Birth, Hit the Floor, The Librarians, and The Orville.
+So far, The Librarians has been one of the most positively rated and recommended work of his out of the previous, following the debut film The Librarian and the Quest for the Spear.

 Frakes works with the Workshops, the Waterfall Arts Center, and the Saltwater Film Society, all located in Maine, where he teaches classes on film direction.
 He has also previously taught directing and filmmaking courses at Rockport College, now called Maine Media College.
 He and Francis owned a home furnishings store in Belfast, Maine, called The Cherished Home, which closed in August 2012 due to her being too busy with her acting to spend adequate time at the store.

 Personal life

+Frakes and actress Debralee Scott met in the early '80s at an exercise class in Los Angeles.
+They married after about a year and lived in a 2-bedroom house in Sherman Oaks, California.

 Frakes first met actress Genie Francis on the set of the television soap opera Bare Essence, and again while filming the mini-series North and South.
 They began dating in 1985, became engaged in 1986, and married on May 28, 1988.
-The couple have two children, Jameson Ivor Frakes, born in 1994, and Elizabeth Frances Frakes, born in 1997.
-They moved from Belfast, Maine, to Beverly Hills, California, in 2008 and later moved to Calabasas, California.
+The couple have two children.

+In 2008, they moved from Belfast, Maine, to Beverly Hills, California, and later to Calabasas, California.